sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 - Show improvement based on metrics
 - Review existing processes and governance structure
 - Identify issues and raise them to your manager or as Grassroots initiatives or Proof of concepts
-- Automate repetitive manual tasks where possible
+- Automate repetitive manual tasks where possible, at the team and individual level

 ### Goals